In 30 seconds…

 Researchers from the University of Edinburgh managed to identify “over 250 independent genetic loci associated with severe hair loss”.
 They then used their findings to develop an algorithm that allowed them to predict a person’s likelihood of baldness based on their genes.
 This innovation has the potential to identify those most at risk of hair loss early, in order to make a more effective intervention.

 One promising area of research into a cure for baldness is stem cells.
-These are a type of cell that has the ability to transform into other kinds of cell in your body, in order to repair damage to tissue.
+These are a type of cell that has the ability to transform into other kinds of cells in your body, in order to repair damage to tissue.

 A research group in Japan is aiming to develop a hair follicle regeneration technology.
 Their method involves cultivating stem cells around hair follicles to make them increase in size, thus reversing the miniaturisation of hair follicles that leads to MPB.